vippsas/vipps-recurring-api/vipps-recurring-api-faq.md

    [portal.vipps.no](https://portal.vipps.no).
 4. Inform all existing customers of the new orgno, and the planned date of the change.
 If it's a new company number, we need a confirmation from you that you have informed your end users that the agreement is being transferred.
 If it's just a transfer from old to new sales unit on the same company number, we don't need this.
-5. Send a confirmation to avtale@vipps.no that all customers have been informed, including a copy of the information sent.
+5. Send a confirmation to [agreement@vippsmobilepay.com](mailto:agreement@vippsmobilepay.com) that all customers have been informed, including a copy of the information sent.
 6. Contact your Vipps (your KAM or partner manager) to exchange the necessary information to perform the migration:
    * Vippsnummer of the sales unit the agreements should be migrated from and to